Site icon Tribal Lands Assistance Center

 Contaminated Site Cleanup with Tribal-Specific Reuse Goals

-The biggest challenge Tribes may encounter is to ensure sites are cleaned up with Tribal-specific reuse goals and appropriate laws and regulations.
-Therefore, each of the contaminated site descriptions above have a “LEARN MORE” link to a webpage that includes a section for understanding applicable laws, regulations, policies, and guidelines and provides resources for funding.
+The biggest challenge Tribes may encounter is to ensure sites are cleaned up with reuse goals and appropriate laws and regulations.
+Therefore each of the contaminated sites descriptions above have a “LEARN MORE” link to a webpage that includes a section for understanding applicable laws, regulations, policies, and guidelines and provides resources for funding.
 The information provided in these websites is intended to strengthen Tribal capacity and sovereignty by providing resources that will assist Tribes in identifying when and where they want to engage in the decision-making process of cleaning up contaminated sites.
+Additionally, EPA’s About the Office of Land and Emergency Management (OLEM) website provides links to the office that administers each of the emergency response and waste programs with OLEM: Office of Superfund Remediation and Technology Innovation (OSRTI), Office of Resource Conservation and Recovery (ORCR), Office of Underground Storage Tanks (OUST), Office of Brownfields and Land Revitalization (OBLR), Office of Emergency Management (OEM), and Federal Facilities Restoration and Reuse Office (FFRRO).

 Comparing Program-Specific Language for Steps in the Clean-Up Process